spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/patch-manifest/index.md

 title: "Patch Kubernetes Manifests"
 linkTitle: "Patch Kubernetes Manifests"
 description: >
-  Update a Kubernetes resource in place using the Patch Manifest stage
+  Update a Kubernetes resource in place using the Patch Manifest stage.
 ---